 His other interests include wandering outdoors, finding areas without cell reception, grammar and enlightening friends on the wonders of black licorice.

-Andrew is a busy dad to three children and on his days off he enjoys spending time with his family.
+Andrew holds a Higher National Diploma in Business Studies with a specialization in Finance from the University of the West England, Bristol.
+Andrew is a busy dad to three children and enjoys spending time with his family.

 Carolyn is a strategic problem solver.
 She combines her management consulting and scientific backgrounds to provide advice and support to Stratos clients, including governments and regulators, non-profit organizations, and industry.